jarusll/the-logs/index.md

 ![Jun Zettelkasten setup](./jun_zel_setup.jpg)
 *[Jun](https://arjun.lol/)'s Z setup*

 Now that I've been pretty acquainted with org-mode, I can start making notes.
-I realize I do tinker around alot of things but I don't write it down.
+I realize I do tinker around a lot of things but I don't write it down.
 So when I do go back, I have to backtrack from the beginning.
 I will be trying out org-roam for the coming days.

 ![Image](./1d911ae08bbc71bc60f71c388733d028.jpg)
 *Stray release date announced*

 One of the games I am really excited for.
 I know I'll like it when it's produced by Annapurna Interactive

-For the past few days my prototyping langauge has been Ruby.
+For the past few days my prototyping language has been Ruby.
 Even with 0 knowledge I am able to prototype rapidly.
 Its about time I did Ruby koans.

 I'll get comfortable with org roam